MattS8/smart_garage/arduino/smart-garage-arduino/Libraries/FirebaseESP8266/README.md

 //7.
 Optional, set number of error resumable queues Firebase.setMaxErrorQueue(firebaseData, 30);

 //8.
 Optional, use classic HTTP GET and POST requests.
+//This option allows get and delete functions (PUT and DELETE HTTP requests) works for
+//device connected behind the Firewall that allows only GET and POST requests.
 Firebase.enableClassicRequest(firebaseData, true);

+//9.
+Optional, set the size of BearSSL WiFi to receive and transmit buffers firebaseData.setBSSLBufferSize(1024, 1024); //minimum size is 4096 bytes, maximum size is 16384 bytes

+//10.
+Optional, set the size of HTTP response buffer firebaseData.setResponseSize(1024); //minimum size is 400 bytes
 ```

 ### Read Data

-Various types of data can be read through Firebase's get functions.
+Data at a specific node in Firebase RTDB can be read through these get functions.

-These functions are `getInt`, `getFlot`, `getDouble`, `getBool`, `getString`, `getJSON`, `getBlob` and `getFile`
+The functions included `get`, `getInt`, `getFlot`, `getDouble`, `getBool`, `getString`, `getJSON`, `getArray`, `getBlob`, `getFile`.

-These functions return boolean indicates the success of operation which will be `true` if all of the following conditions matched.
+These functions return boolean value indicates the success of the operation which will be `true` if all of the following conditions were met.

 * Server returns HTTP status 200